 Juliana von Haubrich is a visual artist and scenic designer.

-She received her MFA in Scenic Design from the California Institute of the Arts (CalArts, `99).
-While in L.A., Juliana designed sets for theatre and film, and worked in television art departments.
-In 2000, she earned a "Best of L.A.
-Scenic Design" nomination from L.A.
-Weekly for her scenic design of "Ghosts in the Cottonwoods," (by Adam Rapp).
-She was asked by the Ojai Playwrights Conference to create concept drawings for new plays, and has designed sets for Echo Theatre Company.
-Juliana has also worked for Paramount Studios and TNT in their art departments.
+She received her MFA in Scenic Design from the California Institute of the Arts (CalArts, 1999).
+While in L.A., Juliana worked in theatre, film, and television.
+In 2000, she earned an L.A.
+Weekly "Best of L.A.
+Scenic Design" nomination for "Ghosts in the Cottonwoods," a new play by Adam Rapp.
+Juliana has designed sets for Echo Theatre Company and was asked by Ojai Playwrights Conference to create concept drawings for their new play festival.
+Juliana has also worked for Paramount Studios and TNT art departments.

-In 2000, she moved to NYC and designed sets for The Juilliard School, The Acting Company National Tour, and The Present Company (NYC Fringe).
+In the fall of 2000, she moved to NYC to design sets for The Juilliard School, The Acting Company, and Present Company Theatre (during the 1st two NYC Fringe Festivals).

-In 2010, Juliana joined a vibrant new company in the Berkshires: WAM Theatre.
-Since then, she has designed each of their productions and is now an Associate Artist with the company.
+In 2010, having moved to the Berkshires, Juliana was invited to join the start of a vibrant new company: WAM Theatre.
+Since then, she has designed most of their productions and is an Associate Artist and Production Manager with the company.
 In the Berkshires, Juliana has designed sets for Shakespeare & Company, Berkshire Theatre Group, Chester Theatre Company, and Dorset Theatre Festival.
 In 2014, she designed a critically acclaimed set for "The Whale," at the Adirondack Theatre Festival.

-In 2019, Juliana designed a new production of "Ann" at the Arena Theatre in Washington DC.
-The production traveled to Dallas Theatre Center that fall as a co-production between the two companies.
+In 2019, Juliana designed a new production of "Ann" at the Arena Stage in Washington DC.
+The production then traveled to Dallas Theatre Center as a co-production.

-Juliana has also worked with students at Williams College, the Theatre Institute at Russell Sage, SUNY Albany Theatre Department, and Westfield State College.
-This fall she'll be teaching a class in Scenic Design for MCLA.
+Juliana has worked with students at Williams College, the Theatre Institute at Russell Sage, SUNY Albany Theatre Department, and Westfield State College.
+In the fall of 2021, she taught a Scenic Design class for MCLA's Theatre Department.

 Juliana is a member of the United Scenic Artists, Local USA 829, IATSE.

-Originally from Michigan, she obtained her Bachelor of Arts degree in Anthropology from the University of Michigan in 1996.
-She was also the founding Technical Director & Scenic Designer for Mosaic Youth Theatre of Detroit.
+Originally from Michigan, she has a Bachelor of Arts degree in Cultural Anthropology from the University of Michigan (1996).
+Juliana is also the founding Technical Director and Scenic Designer for Mosaic Youth Theatre of Detroit, working with them from 1993-96.